The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

 In summary, our simple analytical model describes well the overall MZR at $z\sim5$ of low-mass JWST-detected and massive ALPINE-CRISTAL-JWST galaxies.
 The range of observed metallicities at a given stellar mass (hence the MZR scatter) can, to first order, be explained by a mix of different stellar population ages, outflow efficiencies (mass-loading factors), and the metal enrichment of infalling gas.
 Notably, metals build up quickly to the observed levels within $<200\,{\rm Myrs}$ since the onset of star formation.
-To reproduce the most metal-poor systems, either very young ($<200\,{\rm Myrs}$) stellar populations or efficient mass outflows (Figure~\ref{fig:mzrsim}) need to be assumed.
-Once concern here is that, due to the fast metal enrichment, any previous metal enrichment needs to be removed in order to observe them metal poor.
-This can be done by strong outflows or the accretion of pristine gas, or by spatially isolating the galaxies as it may be the case of a recently found metal-poor systems \citep{morishita25}.
+To reproduce the most metal-poor systems, either very young ($\ll200\,{\rm Myrs}$) stellar populations or efficient metal-rich mass outflows (Figure~\ref{fig:mzrsim}) need to be assumed.
+Specifically, due to the fast build-up of metals, any previous metals need to be removed in order to observe a galaxy as metal-poor.
+This can be achieved by strong outflows or the accretion of pristine gas.
+In addition, metal poor systems could be associated with under-dense environments (isolating the galaxies from growth through gas inflows), such as suspected for a recently found metal-poor system {\em AMORE6} at $z=5.7$ \citep{morishita25}.
 The most metal-rich systems are either old or have significantly less efficient outflows.
 Future, more detailed, observations of outflow rates from optical emission lines and the large-scale structure of the surrounding environment of these galaxies may help to distinguish these processes.
 In Section~\ref{sec:fmrscatter} we will further study the effect of a stochastic SFH, which may cause galaxies to scatter to lower metallicity.

 Finally, we note that the observed metallicities are spatially integrated (consistent with the output of our analytical model).
 Spatially resolved metal abundances may show additional large variations.
 For example, pockets of recent star formation driven by pristine gas inflow may have lower-than-average metallicities \citep{sanchezalmeida14,sanchezalmeida15}.
 This is also further discussed in \citet{fujimoto25} and \citet{lopez25}.